Submission

 Final Stage:

-- Top 3 finalists from Each Stream will be selected to pitch and present their ideas to our judge panel in the IFF2025 Pitch cum Conference Day in the morning session.
-If your teams are invited to the Pitching session, you are required to articulate your ideas, such as the defined problems and the solution details, including design concepts, any prototypes, potential benefits, product uniqueness, market feasibility, and associated risks, to our judge panel.
-The pitching time for each team is 10 minutes, with 5 minutes for Q&A. Our judges will evaluate each team’s ideas and performance for final winners.
+- Top 3 finalists & 3 teams receiving Certificate of Excellence will be selected to pitch and present their project ideas to our judging panel in the IFF2026 Pitch & Showcase Day.
+If your team is invited to the pitching session, you are required to clearly articulate your ideas, including the defined problems and solution details such as design concepts, prototypes, potential benefits, product uniqueness, market feasibility, and associated risks.
+Each team will have 10 minutes for pitching, followed by 5 minutes for Q&A. Our judges will evaluate each team’s ideas and performance for final winners.

-- Top 5 finalists from Each Stream will be invited to show up their projects to our industry guests in our Showcase section.
+- Top 3 finalists & 3 teams receiving Certificate of Excellence will be invited to showcase their projects to our industry guests during the Showcase session.

-- Top 10 finalists from Each Stream will be invited to join Conference session including round-table discussion, project showcase visit, and awards and certificates presentation by our guests in awards ceremony.
+- Top 10 finalists will be invited to participate in the Pitch & Showcase Day, which includes the awards and certificates presentation by our distinguished guests during the awards ceremony.

-Remark: The organizer reserves the rights to make final decisions regarding the revision of the competition regulations and competition arrangements.
+Remark: The organizer reserves the right to make final decisions on any revisions to the competition regulations and arrangements.

 Judging Guidelines